SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/LLM_Assisted_Workflow_Generation/Example_Guide_Wikipedia_Search.md

 one for the very first search pass, and another for all subsequent, refining passes.

 * **Prompting Strategy (First Pass)**: The initial goal is to find a broad, canonical article.
-    1. **Role-Play**: "You are a world-class research strategist."
+    1. **Role Assignment**: "You are a world-class research strategist."
     2. **Explain the Constraints**: Tell the LLM *how* the search tool works.
 State explicitly that it's a * *keyword-based search**, not semantic, and that complex queries fail.
 This is crucial for getting good, simple queries.
-    3. **Provide Examples**: Show the LLM what success looks like (e.g., for 'best sci-fi movies ever', the correct query is 'Science fiction film').
+    3. **Provide Examples**: Show the LLM what success looks like (e.g., for 'best project management tools', the correct query is 'Project management software').
     4. **Extract the Query**: Use a final LLM node to extract *only the query* from the strategist's longer explanation, ensuring a clean string is passed to the search tool.